 Our list of the Top 10 Carrie Underwood Songs touches on all of the various aspects of her diverse career.

-Rather than plotting revenge, Carrie's on a mission to keep other unsuspecting cowgirls from experiencing "candy-coated misery" with this track, which is another in a line of done-me-wrong songs in her catalog.
-'Cowboy Casanova' reached No. 1, and earned Underwood a CMT Music Award for Video of the Year, as well as a nomination for ACM's Song of the Year.
+Rather than plotting revenge, Underwood's on a mission to keep other unsuspecting cowgirls from experiencing "candy-coated misery" with this track, which is another in a line of done-me-wrong songs in her catalog.
+"Cowboy Casanova" reached No. 1, and earned Underwood a CMT Music Award for Video of the Year, as well as a nomination for ACM's Song of the Year.

 The father-daughter dance is a wedding tradition, and this lovely ballad from grateful daughter to concerned mother could become traditional, too.
 One of Underwood's earliest shots at songwriting, the song inspires mixed reactions -- some find it a touching song from a loving daughter to a concerned mother, while others find it far too syrupy.
 But it still holds a special place in Underwood's catalog, and qualifies as one of the Top 10 Carrie Underwood Songs.